 In Figures 8, 9 and 10 we have the performance profiles of ASCALCG versus CG-DESCENT, AHYBRIDM and THREECG, respectively.
 Observe that all these three conjugate gradient algorithms CG-DESCENT, AHYBRIDM and THREECG are more efficient than ASCALCG.
-For example, from Tables 8, 9 and 10, for $\varepsilon^f = 10^{-3}$, CG-DESCENT is 14.577% more efficient than ASCALCG; AHYBRIDM is 20.755% more efficient than ASCALCG and finally THREECG is again 31.241% more efficient than ASCALCG and THREECG and THREECG.
+For example, from Tables 8, 9 and 10, for $\varepsilon^f = 10^{-3}$ , CG-DESCENT is 14.577% more efficient than ASCALCG; AHYBRIDM is 20.755% more efficient than ASCALCG and finally THREECG is again 31.241% more efficient than ASCALCG.
+Observe that the great discrepancy concerning efficiency is between ASCALCG and THREECG.